About Our School

 Accreditation and Management

-Administrative duties are the responsibility of the Board of Trustees, which includes staff, parents and community representatives.
+Administrative duties are the responsibility of the Board of Trustees, which includes staff, parent volunteers and community representatives.